lynaghk/json-tagged-literals/README.md

 To deserialize, you provide a function that takes the JSONable representation and returns the richer type.

 Consider the classic problem of serializing dates.
-Sliced Bananas comes with a built-in reader for the "inst" tag with of [rfc-3339](http://www.ietf.org/rfc/rfc3339.txt) string representations of dates:
+Sliced Bananas comes with a built-in reader for the "inst" tag with the [rfc-3339](http://www.ietf.org/rfc/rfc3339.txt) string representations of dates:

 ```javascript
 SlicedBananas.deserialize({"#inst": "2013-04-05T00:00:00.000Z"})
   .getFullYear() //=> 2013
 ```

-Note that the argument to deserialize is a data structure, not a string; use `JSON.parse` to convert your JSON into data and then `SlicedBananas.deserialize` to lift that data into your application domain.
+Note that the argument to deserialize is a data structure, not a string; use `JSON.parse` to convert your JSON string into data and then `SlicedBananas.deserialize` to lift that data into your application domain.

 Tagged literals can occur at any (potentially nested) position in JSON data: